bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-04-testing.md

 6. Develop one test case for each equivalence class.

-7. Test your test cases with [GradingScale.class](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/gradingScale.js) (This is an uglified JavaScript file - don't try to make sense of it, for the sake of the exercise).
-Do this by running `???`.
+7. Test your test cases manually by runnig `npm run gradingScale` ([The source of this program](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/cliTools/gradingScale.js is an uglified JavaScript file - don't try to make sense of it).
 Report on the results.
-Did you find any errors?
+Did your tests discover any errors in the gradingScale cli-tool?

 ### White Box Tests / Path Coverage

-8. Examine the code for [TaxTime.java](https://github.com/htw-imi-info3/lab-04-testing/blob/master/a_black_and_white_box_tests/TaxTime.java).
-Draw a code graph of the main class!
+8. Examine the code for [`TaxTime.java`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/cliTools/taxTime.js).
+Draw a code graph of the main class.
 How many independent paths are there?

-What are the conditions that cause each of the paths to be taken?
+9. What are the conditions that cause each of the paths to be taken?
 Draw up a table giving you an overview of the conditions.
 Give test cases that exercise each path.

-Are there any errors in the program (besides the size of the tax bite)?
+10. Are there any errors in the program (besides the size of the tax bite)?

-### Reflection
+### Refactoring

-9. Consider the last two examples, especially TaxTime.
-What makes this programs hard to test?
-How would you refactor TaxTime to make it testable automatically with JUnit?

-### Grading Scale (Points = Procent)
+11. Refactor TaxTime to make it's functionalities testable with jest.
+Hint: You can put functionalities into [`taxTime.java`](https://gl-imi.f4.htw-berlin.de/info3-code-stubs-and-samples/lab04-testing/lib/taxTime.js)

 ## B. Test Driven Development